modular/modular/KGEN/docs/index.md

    type of `b` is `!kgen.dtype`, as such, we don't require their type specifiers at all.

-3) In cases with take arbitrary types (e.g. the input list to `kgen.call`, the parameter expression in `kgen.param.value` etc) we allow specifying a type with `: type = value` syntax which provides full generality for dtypes, strings etc.  However, because almost all parameters are of type 'index',
+3) In cases with take arbitrary types (for example the input list to `kgen.call`, the parameter expression in `kgen.param.value` etc) we allow specifying a type with `: type = value` syntax which provides full generality for dtypes, strings etc.  However, because almost all parameters are of type 'index',